apostrophecms/docs/docs/guide/pages.md

 </template>
 </AposCodeBlock>

-You can learn about all the properties that can be passed to the `devicePreviewMode` option on the [`@apostrophecms/asset` reference page](/reference/modules/asset.md#devicepreviewmode).
+You can learn about all the properties that can be passed to the `breakpointPreviewMode` option on the [`@apostrophecms/asset` reference page](reference/modules/asset.md#breakpointPreviewMode).
 The two most critical are `enable` and `screens`.
-If you pass `enable: true` it will add the icons to toggle preview to the admin-bar.
+If you pass `enable: false` it will remove the preview toggle icons from the admin-bar.
 The `screen` property takes an object where each property is a different breakpoint.
+Adding this property will override the default screen sizes.

 Each of the individual breakpoint properties in the `screen` object take a `label` that will be displayed to the user when they hover over the icon.
 The `icon` property supplies the icon that will be displayed.
 This icon name should be either an icon you can [register in this module](reference/module-api/module-options.md#icon) or an icon that is [already registered](reference/module-api/module-overview.md#icons).
 Finally, each breakpoint needs the `width` and `height` of the container that corresponds to the device being emulated.